zulip/zulip/docs/prod-maintain-secure-upgrade.md

 There are a large number of useful management commands under `zerver/management/commands/`; you can also see them listed using `./manage.py` with no arguments.

+## Hosting multiple Zulip organizations

+This is explained in detail on [its own page](prod-multiple-organizations.html).